2006 Big East men's basketball tournament

 The 2006 Big East Men's Basketball Championship was played from March 8 to March 11, 2006.
 The tournament took place at Madison Square Garden in New York City.
 It was a single-elimination tournament with four rounds.
 Villanova and Connecticut tied for the best regular season conference record.
 Based on tie-breakers, Connecticut was awarded the #1 seed.

 The Syracuse Orange won the tournament for the second consecutive season and fifth time overall, and were awarded an automatic bid to the 2006 NCAA Men's Division I Basketball Tournament.
 As a 9-seed, the Orange are the lowest seeded team to win the Big East tournament, and became the first school to win four games in the tournament.
 Gerry McNamara of Syracuse was given the Dave Gavitt Trophy, awarded to the tournament's most outstanding player.

+Due to NCAA sanctions for the use of ineligible players, all of Syracuse's wins from the 2005–06 season, including its four Big East tournament wins, later were vacated.